pjtunstall/push-swap/README.md

 1100010
 1100011

-In sorting, there is one pass (iteration) for every bit, starting with the least significant, i.e. at the right.
+In sorting, there's one pass (iteration) for every bit, starting with the least significant, i.e. at the right.
 At every pass, all the numbers with a 0 at that bit will be pushed to B with `pb` and eventually back with `pa`, while all the numbers with a 1 at that bit will be rotated out of the way with `ra`.

 If the size of the stack was a power of 2, there would be an equal number of ones and zeros in the list of numbers (in binary form) to be sorted.
 But the bits of 99 are 1100011, so not every 7-bit sequenece of 0s and 1s is represented among the numbers to be sorted.
 Since it's the greatest 28 numbers that are missing between 99 and 127 (one less than the next power of 2), i.e. from the full total of all possible 7-bit sequences, it's the 0s that will be overrepresented in the total, shifting the balance in favor of pushes.